Scorpaenopsis oxycephalus: Distribution and habitat

-Scorpaenopsis oxycephala has a wide Indo-Pacific distribution which extends from the Red Sea south to Sodwana Bay in South Africa and through the Indian Ocean and Persian Gulf east to New Guinea, south to Australia and north to Taiwan and, probably, the Ryukyu Islands of southern Japan.
+Scorpaenopsis oxycephalus has a wide Indo-Pacific distribution which extends from the Red Sea south to Sodwana Bay in South Africa and through the Indian Ocean and Persian Gulf east to New Guinea, south to Australia and north to Taiwan and, probably, the Ryukyu Islands of southern Japan.
 In Australian waters this species is found on the Northwest Shelf off Western Australia, at Cartier Island in the Timor Sea and on the Great Barrier Reef off Queensland, as well as at Christmas Island.
+It has been reported from False Bay in South Africa.
 They inhabit reef slopes from only 1 to 35 meters.

 Biology

-Scorpaenopsis oxycephala is a solitary species.
-It is a noctirnal ambush predator feeding on fishes and crustaceans.
+Scorpaenopsis oxycephalus is a solitary species.
+It is a nocturnal ambush predator feeding on fishes and crustaceans.
 When in shallow waters, swimmers may accidentally tread on them which may cause painful injury from the venomous spines.
 This species has unique vibrant orange colours and markings that allow it to camouflage itself well in between the rocky reefs.

 Utilisation

-Scorpaenopsis oxycephala is sometimes caught by spear fishers and as bycath in trawls.
+Scorpaenopsis oxycephalus is sometimes caught by spear fishers and as bycatch in trawls.
 It occasionally makes its way into the aquarium trade.